Team-BHP > Shifting gears

 Metal contact pins inside the plastic sockets develop pitting due to excessive heat generated by poor contacts and burn up.

-Prowler is online now (2) Thanks
+Prowler is offline (2) Thanks

 Old 27th September 2020, 11:42 #1219